cockroachlabs/cockroachdb-runbook-template/routine-maintenance/change-rebalance-rate.md

-# Procedure:  Set Snapshot Rebalancing Rate
+# Procedure:  Set Snapshot Rebalance & Recovery Rates

 ### About this Procedure